 Times sure have changed as I am about to post this story and knowing that it can be read worldwide, in the blink of an eye.
 I am ever so glad to have made those simple but priceless memories at the lake, and through the soles of my leather-bottom feet.

 When we first moved to our sweet little tidal town in Nova Scotia, it was before itunes and netflix.
 For entertainment, we would go downtown (actually leave the house!) to rent videos and DVDs from a little place called Light & Shadow Video.
 L&S had an amazing collection and going there to pick out a video was a bit of a social experience because the four people who worked there, including the owner, were engaging, knowledgeable and pretty hilariously entertaining.

-So, one Friday evening I found myself at L&S looking at options for Dean and I to watch after little Leo was in bed.
+So, one Friday evening I found myself at L&S looking at options for hubby and I to watch after our little guy was in bed.
 It was a Friday evening so many folks, strangers, friends and acquaintances were coming and going and I was just having a fun ole time engaging with quite a few people — all of us in good moods due to it being Friday night and with the whole weekend ahead of us.